thorchain/docs/how-it-works/incentive-pendulum.md

 - Over-Bonded
 - Inefficient

-These different states can be seen in the relationship between bonded Rune and pooled Rune.
-The amount of Rune which has been bonded by node operators, and the amount which has been added to liquidity pools by liquidity providers.
+These different states can be observed through the relationship between bonded RUNE and vaulted RUNE, reflecting the amount of RUNE bonded by node operators, the amount added to liquidity pools by liquidity providers and the of L1 held within the Asgard vault outside of the liquidity pools.

 ### Optimal State

 ![](../.gitbook/assets/optimal.jpg)

-In the optimal state, bonded capital is roughly equal to pooled capital.
-Bonded capital is 100% Rune; pooled capital half Rune and half external assets.

-67% of Rune in the system is bonded and 33% is pooled.
-This is the desired state.
-The system makes no changes to the incentives for node operators or liquidity providers.
+In the optimal state:

+1. Effective Security Bond is roughly double the Vault Liquidity.
+2. Total Effective Bond is roughly dobule the Total Pooled.
+3. Total Pooled represents a significant proportion of the Vault Liquidity.

+This results in an approximate 67% to 33% split between the Total Security Bond and pooled RUNE and a 50% to 50% split between the Total Security Bond and Vault Liquidty.

 ### Unsafe State

 ![](../.gitbook/assets/unsafe.jpg)

 The system may become unsafe.
-In this case, pooled capital is higher than bonded capital.
-Pooled Rune is now equal to bonded Rune – a 50/50 split.
+In this case, vaulted capital is higher than bonded capital.
+Vaulted Rune is now equal to bonded Rune, specifically the Effectivity Security Bond. – a 50/50 split.

 This is undesirable because it means that it's become profitable for node operators to work together to steal assets.